dstore-dbap/LumberMill/docs/source/introduction.rst

 -  ElasticSearchSink, stores data entries in an elasticsearch index.
 -  FileSink, store events in a file.
 -  GraphiteSink, send metrics to graphite server.
--  LoggerSink, sends data to gambolputty internal logger for output.
+-  LoggerSink, sends data to lumbermill internal logger for output.
 -  RedisChannelSink, publish incoming events to redis channel.
 -  RedisListSink, publish incoming events to redis list.
 -  StdOutSink, prints all received data to standard out.